lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

 # Domain Models, Class Diagrams and Test Plan

-## Requirements

-The user should be able to add a contact to the address book A contact should have at least a name, phone number and email address The user should be able to search for a contact by name and have the results displayed The user should be able to remove a contact from the address book The user should be able to edit a contact's details Duplicate phone numbers or email addresses should not be allowed, i.e. no two contacts should have the same phone number or email address
-The user should be able to view all contacts in the address book The user should be using a console interface to interact with the application

-## User Stories
+## User Stories and Test Plan

-1. As a user, I want to access my address book, so I can add and view contacts.
+1. **As a user, I want to access my address book, so I can add and view contacts.**
    - AddressBook getId should return correct ID ✓
-2. As a user, I want to be able to create a contact with a name, phone and email, so I can add it to the address book.
+2. **As a user, I want to be able to create a contact with a name, phone and email, so I can add it to the address book.**
    - getName, getPhone and getEmail should return correct name, phone and email ✓
-3. As a user, I want to be able to create a contact if I give valid values, so that there are no errors.
+3. **As a user, I want to be able to create a contact if I give valid values, so that there are no errors.**
    - Contact constructor throws IllegalArgumentException when name is null ✓
    - Contact constructor throws IllegalArgumentException when name is empty ✓
    - Contact constructor throws IllegalArgumentException when name is whitespace ✓